Religion in Lithuania: Protestantism

 Today Protestants make up 0.8%, of which 0.6% are Lutheran and 0.2% are Reformed.
-According to Losch (1932), the Lutherans were 3.3% of the total population; they were mainly Germans in the Memel territory (now Klaipėda).
-There was also a tiny Reformed community (0.5%) which still persists.
+According to Losch (1932), the Lutherans were 3.3% of the total population; they were mainly Germans in the Klaipėda Region. which still persists.
 Protestantism has declined with the removal of the German and Prussian Lithuanian populations, and today it is mainly represented by ethnic Lithuanians throughout the northern and western parts of the country, as well as large urban areas.
 Believers and the clergy suffered greatly during the Soviet occupation, with many killed, tortured or deported to Siberia.
 Newly arriving evangelical churches have established missions in Lithuania since 1990.